-Here is a sampling of the some of the most notable incidents.
-As you'll see, some of these have reasonable explanations although they're still attributed to the strange and unknown powers of the Bermuda Triangle.
+Here are two of the most notable incidents connected with the Bermuda Triangle.
+As you'll see, they have reasonable explanations for their disappearances although they're still attributed to the strange and unknown powers of the Triangle.

 The U.S.S.
 Cyclops, 1918